14 December 2023

-Campfire bans are now in place along the entire Bibbulmun Track.
+Campfire bans are in place at many campsites on the Bibbulmun Track.

-Walkers are not permitted to light any campfires or wood operated stoves at anywhere on the Track and should carry a fuel stove.
+Walkers are not permitted to light any campfires or wood operated stoves where campfire bans are in place.
+Please carry and use a fuel stove.

 Check the Section by Section Guide relevant to the section you are walking for other impacts.
 There are likely to be some sections of the Track that will be impacted by bushfires this summer.

 On certain days, a total fire ban will be in force where walkers are not permitted to light a fuel stove either.
 For information about locations of current total fire bans call 1800 709 355 or visit the www.emergency.wa.gov.au/.

 No fires are permitted at any time of year at two campsites in the northern section (Yourdamung and Blackwood) and between the Mt Chance campsite (south of Northcliffe) through to Albany.